-Please include the following information in your request, so that we may respond to your request in a timely manner:
+Please include the following information in the request, so that DHCD staff can respond to the request in a timely manner:

-- 3.1 A clear and specific description of the information you are requesting.
+- 3.1 A clear and specific description of the information requested.
 If possible, identify dates, subjects, titles and authors of the records requested.
-If needed, DHCD staff may ask for additional information if the request is not specific enough to permit identification of the records sought. - 3.2 Contact information is recommended so DHCD can obtain clarifying information if needed and send you a response or copies of records. - 3.3 The District strives to fulfill requests as soon as possible but not beyond ten (10) days from the date the request is received, DHCD will determine whether the request, in whole or in part, seeks copies of disclosable public records in DHCD's possession and notify the requester of such determination.
-In unusual circumstances, the 10-day time limit may be extended up to an additional fourteen (14) days by written notice to the requester, setting forth the reason for the time extension.
+If needed, DHCD staff may ask for additional information if the request is not specific enough to permit identification of the records sought. - 3.2 Contact information is recommended so DHCD can obtain clarifying information if needed and send a response or copies of records. - 3.3 The District strives to fulfill requests as soon as possible but not beyond ten (10) days from the date the request is received, DHCD will determine whether the request, in whole or in part, seeks copies of disclosable public records in DHCD's possession and notify the requester of such determination.
+In unusual circumstances, the ten (10)-day time limit may be extended up to an additional fourteen (14) days by written notice to the requester, setting forth the reason for the time extension.
 Unusual circumstances include: